YouTransactor-SAS/mPOS-SDK-Android/README.md

   <img width="200" height="250" src="https://user-images.githubusercontent.com/59020462/76528252-cd32e180-6470-11ea-9182-742faca82167.png">
 </p>

-### 3. uCube Touch
+### 3. YT-Touch

-The uCube Touch is a lightweight and compact payment dongle.
+The YT-Touch is a lightweight and compact payment dongle.
 It can turn a tablet or a mobile device, Android or iOS, into a point of sale, via a BLE connection to enable acceptance of contactless and smart payment cards.

 <p align="center">
   <img width="250" height="250" src="https://user-images.githubusercontent.com/59020462/77367842-437df080-6d5b-11ea-8e3a-423c3bc6b96b.png">